MiriamFascetta/dla-exam/README.md

         return self.network(x)
 ```

-Training without residual connections:
-epochs = 50
-lr = 0.001
+Training setup (no residuals):
-width = 64
+- 50 epochs, lr = 0.001, width = 64
+- Tested depths: 10, 20, 30

-depth = 10:
+Plots for depth = 10:
 plots

-depth = 20:
+Plots for depth = 20:

-depth = 30:
+Plots for depth = 30:

-Gradients of the last model:
+Gradient plots of the last model:
 plot

-Training with residual connections:
-epochs = 50
-lr = 0.001
+**Training setup (with residuals)**:
-width = 64
+- 50 epochs, lr = 0.001, width = 64
+- Tested depths: 5, 10, 15

-depth = 5:
+Plots for depth = 5:
 plots

-depth = 10:
+Plots for depth = 10:

-depth = 15:
+Plots for depth = 15:

-Gradients of the last model:
+Gradient plots of the last model:
 plot

-We can clearly see that even deep networks are able to learn because of the gradient signal
+**Comment**:
+Without residual connections, deeper networks suffered from vanishing gradients and struggled to converge.
+With residual connections, even deeper MLPs learned effectively, as shown by the gradient signal and improved training performance.

 ### Exercise 1.3: CNNs trained on Cifar10 with and without residual connections

-Network:
+**Model architecture**:

 ```
 class LinearBlock(nn.Module):